Vinietro/portfolio-management-bybit/API_SETUP.md

-# Binance API Setup for Spot, Earn Balances and Trading
+# BingX API Setup for Futures Trading with 1x Leverage

 This application supports:
-- **Spot Wallet** - Regular trading balances with PNL tracking
+- **Futures Wallet** - Perpetual futures trading balances with PNL tracking
-- **Earn Wallet** - Simple Earn positions
-- **Trading** - Buy/sell orders to rebalance your portfolio
+- **Trading** - Buy/sell futures orders to rebalance your portfolio with 1x leverage

 ## Required API Permissions

-To access spot and earn balances and enable trading functionality, your Binance API key needs specific permissions:
+To access futures balances and enable trading functionality, your BingX API key needs specific permissions:

-### 1. Spot Trading Permissions
+### 1. Futures Trading Permissions
-1. Go to [Binance.com](https://www.binance.com) → API Management
+1. Go to [BingX.com](https://www.bingx.com) → API Management
 2. Select your API key or create a new one
 3. Enable the following permissions:
-   - ✅ **Enable Spot & Margin Trading** (for spot balances and trading)
+   - ✅ **Enable Futures Trading** (for futures balances and trading)
    - ✅ **Enable Reading** (for balance information)

-### 2. Simple Earn Permissions
-1. In the same API Management page
-2. Enable the following permissions:
-   - ✅ **Enable Simple Earn**
-   - ✅ **Enable Reading** (for earn balance information)

-### 3. Trading Permissions (Optional)
+### 2. Trading Permissions (Required)
-For the buy/sell buttons to work, you need:
+For futures trading to work, you need:
-   - ✅ **Enable Spot & Margin Trading** (already required above)
+   - ✅ **Enable Futures Trading** (required for futures orders)
-   - ✅ **Enable Reading** (already required above)
+   - ✅ **Enable Reading** (required for balance information)

-**Note**: Trading functionality is optional.
-The application will work for balance tracking without trading permissions, but the buy/sell buttons will be disabled.
+**Note**: Futures trading requires both permissions.
+The application uses 1x leverage for all trades to minimize risk.

 ### 4. Security Settings
 - **IP Restrictions**: Recommended to whitelist your IP address